 All-Active HA for NGINX Plus on the Google Cloud Platform

-This deployment guide explains how to create and configure the initial components for an all‑active, high‑availability deployment of F5 NGINX Plus on Google Compute Engine (GCE), the Google Cloud Platform (GCP) product for running workloads on virtual machines (VMs).
-Multiple instances of NGINX Plus in active pairs load balance incoming connections across multiple application environments.
+This guide explains how to deploy F5 NGINX Plus in a high-availability configuration on Google Compute Engine (GCE).
+GCE is the Google Cloud Platform (GCP) service for running workloads on virtual machines.
+In this setup, multiple NGINX Plus instances work together, in active pairs.
+They load balance incoming connections across your app environments.

 Notes:

-- The configuration described in this guide allows anyone from any public IP address to access the NGINX Plus instances directly without restriction.
-While this most flexibly accommodates common scenarios in a test environment, we do not recommend it for production use.
-Before deploying the architecture in production, we strongly recommend that you disable HTTP and HTTPS access to the app-1 and app-2 instances over the GCE external IP addresses, or remove the external IP addresses for all application instances so that they’re accessible only on the internal GCE network.
+- The configuration described in this guide allows anyone from a public IP address to access the NGINX Plus instances.
+While this works in common scenarios in a test environment, we do not recommend it in production.
+Block external HTTP/HTTPS access to app-1 and app-2 instances to external IP address before production deployment.
+Alternatively, remove the external IP addresses for all application instances, so they’re accessible only on the internal GCE network.

 Design and Topology